 The trick to have a good conversation

 Do you know the secret to having a good conversation on the first date?
 At least in Japan, I believe many people know it: You must reserve seats facing the same direction!
+Do you know why that is?
 The psychological effects that appear by sitting face-to-face are strain, conflict, and seriousness, while we instinctively have the sense of sympathy, intimacy, and affection when facing the same direction.
 I used to use this psychological theory in my younger days, though I don’t think I gained a lot of benefits.
 Now, the theory is confusing me.
 How should we position ourselves in video meetings?

 Silence is less tolerated in video meetings

 How many video meetings did you have last week?
-I believe they become more and more common than in-person onsite ones.
+I believe they become more and more common than in-person-onsite ones.
 To be honest, I don’t like video meetings very much.
-You imagine that’s because it’s more difficult to read participants’ emotions?
-It’s true but just one of the minor reasons.
+You may imagine that’s because it’s more difficult to read participants’ emotions.
+It’s true but just one of the minor reasons for me.
 I have been thinking about why that is, and found it’s something more structural or fundamental.